SteveMac555/SpaceBot/README.md

 You need to update settings.json with your account and channel details.

+### Channels
+Edit the settings.json file with your channels.
+There is a filesystem watcher on this file, any changes to the channels array will JOIN or LEAVE whilst the bot is running.
+Handy if you want to add more channels and wan't no downtime.

 ### Example Commands
 * !spacex - Returns the last mission details from their API.
-Example of a JSON GET request.
+Example of a JSON GET request and parsing the data back into chat.
-* !ping - Returns simple chat text "PONG"
+* !ping - Returns simple chat text reply of "PONG"
-* !rand [x] - Returns a random number between the range specified, default range: 1-100
+* !rand [x] - Returns a random number between the range specified, default range: 1-100.
+This is an example of using the parameters; default is 100.

 ## Editing the code
 You will need to edit the username, password and channels array for the code to run.
 You can create a new command by: